fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 ## Acknowledgments

-Thank you to [Danielle Navarro](https://djnavarro.net) for reviewing this post.
+Thank you to [Kae Suarez](https://twitter.com/kae_suarez/) and [Danielle Navarro](https://djnavarro.net) for reviewing this post and providing feedback that improved its content.

 ## Footnotes